SDK Development Best Practices

 • Use Date fields and format cautiously, ensure the time zones are handled

-• Avoid puts inside the code except for when testing and debugging using the Console tab in the debugger console
+• Avoid puts inside the code except for when testing and debugging using the Console section of the Recent tests tab

 • Avoid implementing triggers(strictly) and actions for endpoints with HTTP Rate limits